TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 ## Ruby's Built in Methods

 One of Ruby's great advantages for new programmers is the large number of built-in methods it includes.
 You've been using many of them already, probably without even realizing it.
 Over the course of your learning so far, you have modified strings and other objects in various ways.
-Each of these operations you have performed has been a method.
-These are most often applied by adding `.method_name` after the object you are modifying.
+Each time you have done this you have used a method.

+Methods are often applied by adding `.method_name` after an object you want to modify.
+(Though not all methods are used to modify an object).

 ```ruby
 "anything".reverse